Bloating is when your belly feels swollen after eating (1).

-Bottom Line: Swallowed air can contribute to bloating.
-A major cause is carbonated beverages, which contain gases that are dissolved in the liquid.
+Summary Swallowed air can contribute to bloating.
+A major cause is drinking carbonated beverages, which contain gases that are dissolved in the liquid.

 Major players include legumes like beans and lentils, as well as some whole grains.

-Try keeping a food diary to figure out if certain foods tend to make you more gassy and/or bloated than others.
+Try keeping a food diary to figure out if certain foods tend to make you more gassy or bloated than others.

-Try eating less of beans and fatty foods to see if it helps.
+Try eating less beans and fatty foods to see if it helps.
 Also, check out this article on 13 foods that cause bloating.

-Bottom Line: If certain foods make you feel bloated or give you gas, try cutting back or avoiding them.
-Eating fatty foods can also slow digestion and may contribute to bloating in some individuals.
+Summary If certain foods make you feel bloated or give you gas, try cutting back or avoiding them.
+Eating fatty foods can also slow digestion and may contribute to bloating for some people.